-- (1) The contents of this user's manual may not be reprinted in part or whole without permission. - (2) The contents of this user's manual are subject to change without notice. - (3) Great care has been taken in the preparation of this user's manual; however, should you notice any questionable points, errors or omissions, please contact us. - (4) Notwithstanding article (3), NEC will not be responsible for any claims on loss of profit or other matters deemed to result from using the Projector.
+- (1) The contents of this user's manual may not be reprinted in part or whole without permission. - (2) The contents of this user's manual are subject to change without notice. - (3) Great care has been taken in the preparation of this user's manual; however, should you notice any questionable points, errors or omissions, please contact us. - (4) Notwithstanding article (3), we will not be responsible for any claims on loss of profit or other matters deemed to result from using the Projector. - (5) This manual is commonly provided to all regions so they may contain descriptions that are pertinent for other countries.